Senior Scientist Group

 Functional Ecology and Global Change

 Human actions globally jeopardise ecosystems.
-We investigate how these human impacts and anthropogenic climate change modify biodiversity and ecological processes and ecosystem functions.
-Our research primarily aims to disentangle the functional causes and consequences of biodiversity loss.
-The results of our research are also used to develop future scenarios of ecological communities and ecosystem functions.
+We investigate how human impacts and anthropogenic climate change modify biodiversity, ecological processes and ecosystem functions.
+Our research primarily aims to disentangle the causes and functional consequences of biodiversity loss.
+The results of our research are used to develop models of biodiversity and ecosystem functioning under future scenarios.